fhiso/legacy-format/serialization.md

     The order of `[CONT]` and `[CONC]` *pseudo-structures* MUST be preserved.
     Any `[CONT]` and `[CONC]` pseudo-substructures MUST appear before any other substructures or pseudo-substructures
-    within any serialization.
+    within any serialisation.

 -   `[PRFX]` and `[DEFN]` are used to encode the [IRI Dictionary].
     They appear only as pseudo-substructures of the *head* *structure*.

--   `[TRLR]` is always the last element of a serialized dataset.
+-   `[TRLR]` is always the last element of a serialised dataset.